madbomb122/Win10Script/README.md

 ## [](#header-2)Advanced Usage
 Use one of the following Methods
-(Bat file provided can run script, look in bat file for insructions)
+(Bat file provided can run script, look in bat file for insructions) **Note: For some odd reason you cant use the -run filename ability in the bat file.. it loads nothing

 Change the variables you want (Bottom of Script) then run script with: <br />
    -Set Run